manikantabathula123/Gmail-automatic-mail-sending-using-Pyautogui-/README.md

 Here, we automated the mail sending process using pyautogui module.
-Kindly refer the python  notebook for coding part.
+Kindly refer the python notebook attached along for coding part.

 Thanks